sushmita0810/mathematical/README.md

 5.count number of words
 6.maximize toys
 Here we will now also deal with the graph problems of data structure
+1. Monk T the graph Theory
+2. Monk in the real Estate
+3. Learning Graph
-1. Prisoners Escape problem-SPOJ
+4. Prisoners Escape problem-SPOJ
-2.
-3.